 Do you want to know the mysteries behind the olive harvest in Italy?
 You are in the right place!
-Today, I will tell you about the olive harvest time and the methods of harvesting olive trees.
+Today, I will tell you about the time and methods of harvesting olive trees.

 As you may have guessed from the title, I want to tell you about the majesty of a centuries-old practice: harvesting olive trees to produce olive oil.